 - 1/4 cup walnut pieces

 - 1/4 cup pumpkin seeds

-In a medium bowl, mix together eggs, egg white, veggies, mozzarella, olive oil, salt and pepper.
-Divide the egg mixture evenly between the muffin cups (they’ll be about half full).
-Sprinkle cheddar cheese, walnuts and pumpkin seeds on top.
+In a medium bowl, mix together eggs, egg whites, veggies, mozzarella, olive oil, salt, and pepper.
+Divide the egg mixture evenly between the muffin cups.
+Sprinkle cheddar cheese, walnuts, and pumpkin seeds on top.